DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 CS7IS2-A-SEM101-202021: ARTIFICAL INTELLIGENCE

 This repo contains the work for the group assignment in the Semester 2 group assignment.
+-----Group Contributions-----
+El Tetris write up and code was done by David McMorrow (16338955)

 -----How to run El Tetris-----